 This is an advanced course and a special opportunity.
-It is particularly intended for top students with very good mathematical / statistical skills who are ready to work very hard to gain advanced knowledge in Mathematics, Statistics and Economics.
-For conducting any empirical practical study in any field of Economics and Business, basic understanding of Econometrics is a must.
+It is essential for a student who takes on a quantitative dissertation in Finance or any other field, and for any student who wants to gain required skills in data science.
+It is particularly intended for top students with very good mathematical / statistical skills who are ready to work very hard to gain advanced knowledge in Mathematics, Statistics, and Economics.
+It is a very brief and intense course with very well defined goals.
+Simply stated, for conducting any empirical practical study in any field of Economics and Business, basic understanding of Econometrics is a must at school and in the work place.
+The course is likely to save time for students interested in an empirical DBA projects and thesis.

 Econometrics is a specialized area of statistics which deals with the measurement of economics and business data.
 It is broadly applied in business and industry.
 It requires the application of economics and business theories and use of dedicated statistical software.
 This application can easily be learned with the aid of personal computers.
 The study of econometrics addresses the unique features of stochastic behavior which characterize Business and Economics.
-It involves the study of multiple linear regression and time series analysis and forecasting.
+For example, imbalanced Panel Data is often encountered in business.
+I.e. multivariate data is observed for firms over the same time horizon, and the stochastic behavior may be associated with the period and firm.
+Econometrics involves the study of multiple linear regression and time series analysis and forecasting.
 Its methods are tailored to deal with the departure of the economic and business behavior from the standard models of regression analysis.
 Economics, Finance, Marketing and other areas of business provide the theoretical underpinning which logically link variety of variables.
 To some extent Business and Economics also identify convenient functional forms for linking those variables, where the identified parameters have economics, finance, and marketing interpretations.
 However, often, the measurement involves variables with errors, and typically we encounter missing variables.